PSY 5003 Introduction to Applied & Professional Psychology

 This course addresses the basic models and theories of substance abuse/chemical dependency; basic psychopathology and psychodynamics of substance abuse/chemical dependency; assessment, diagnosis, and differential diagnosis of substance use disorders (including psychological testing and assessment with the MMPI-2, MAC, AUI, MAST, and others); and treatment models and modalities for substance abusing and chemically dependent clients.

-PSY 7640 Quantitative Research Design
+PSY 7640 Quantitative Research Design & Methods

 This course extends a student's knowledge of the principles and procedures involved in complex behavioral sciences research.
 The goal is to provide the student with an educational experience that allows him or her to become an informed consumer of scholarly psychological research.
 The course also prepares the student to conduct advanced research.
 Topics include philosophy of science, advanced research methods, and analysis of variance.